Violence in Children and Adolescents

 Bullying can take several forms, including

 Victims often tell no one about being bullied because they are ashamed, because they feel that nothing will be done, or because they fear the bully will retaliate.
+Children who are bullied may reach a breaking point, at which time they strike back with potentially dangerous or catastrophic results.

 Both bullies and their victims are at risk of poor outcomes.
 Victims are at risk of physical injury, poor self-esteem, anxiety, depression, and school absence.
 Many victims of bullying become bullies themselves.
 Bullies are more likely to be imprisoned in later life.
 Bullies are less likely to remain in school, be employed, or have stable relationships as adults.